pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

 that in those upcoming examples the key `TargetStorage` defines this option.

-<a name="configfiles"></a>
+(configfiles)=
 ### Configuration Files

 Let's build a configuration file for where data is cached and output.
-Below we show two different formats for this configuration file.
+It's recommended to configure dataset recipes using configuration files.
+A couple of different configuration file formats can be used as seen below.

 Notice the use of `{{job_name}}` in the `root_path` configuration examples below.
 `{{job_name}}` is special within `root_path` and will be treated as a template-value based on